 If you have to travel to attend a hearing, the Social Welfare Appeals Office will compensate you for any reasonable travel expenses.
 You can also be compensated for any loss of earnings if you have to take time off work to attend.
 The Social Welfare Appeals Office may make an award to a representative such as a solicitor if they accompany you to the appeal.

 Further information is available in Social Welfare Appeals Office - An Introduction (pdf).
-Information and advice is also available from your local social welfare office or from the Social Welfare Appeals Office directly.
+Information and advice is also available from your Intreo centre, local social welfare office or from the Social Welfare Appeals Office.

 Department of Social Protection